MichaelSefranek/MichaelSefranek.github.io/_posts/2017-02-26-Float Tutorial.md

 	}
 </code>

 Then we add this class __"clearfix"__ to any parent element, or any element with floated children.
-This will essentially clear the floated element immediately afterwards without the need for creating extra elements.
+This will remove the need to clear for each individual child of the parent with __clearfix__ applied.
+Sound confusing?
+I recommed researching it further and trying yourself.
 Many developers in blog entries complain about CSS _clutter_, and this is many people's preferred method.
 Making sure code is _legible_ and _semantic_ is one of the most important features of development, and this is one way to accomplish that.

 In closing, there is nothing better than more examples for anyone with a persisting thirst for understanding.
 Below I include a snippet from a great website called __CodePen__.
 This particular tool is an excellent demonstration.
 I highly recommend playing with it to understand multiple floated objects.